Flutterwave/ravepay-nodejs/Readme.md

 ### Subaccounts

-This is used to create and manage subaccounts
+This is used to create and manage subaccounts.

 **Functions included:**